devKiratu/react-expenses-tracker/README.md

 # Expenses Tracker App

-Made with React hooks and Context API
+Made with React hooks and Context API + useReducer for shared global management

 See the [live app here](https://react-xpenses-tracker.netlify.app/)